Employee Retention: Everything You Need to Know

 Training and development can be the magic ingredient in creating advancement opportunities that will help your retention rates.
 Employees who have access to training opportunities not only feel more valued, they feel empowered to address any knowledge or skill gaps that might otherwise hold them back from advancing.
 A recent study by Udemy found that 46 percent of employees cite limited opportunities to learn new skills as the top reason why they are bored in their current roles and looking for a change.

 Organizational culture is a critical factor in retaining top talent.
 What makes a “good culture” will vary based on your industry and the demographics of your workforce, but the following factors are universally key:

 - Buy-In: Make sure you are communicating your company’s mission, how everyone fits in, and how you are doing as a group against goals.
 Feeling connected to organizational mission and goals keeps employees motivated and emotionally connected to your company.

 - Transparency: Nothing turns a culture toxic faster than a rumor mill in high gear.
 Promote open communication, encourage feedback, and deal with gossip and rumors promptly and effectively.
 Hold regular town hall meetings where employees can offer ideas and ask questions.

-- Flexibility: While not every company wants a flexible schedule or a remote workforce, every worker knows about these options so it is important to consider what if anything you can offer in terms of flexibility.
-A recent global study by Ernst and Young found that 74% of workers want the ability to work flexibly.
+- Flexibility: While not every company wants a flexible schedule or a remote workforce, every worker knows about these options, so it is important to consider what if anything you can offer in terms of flexibility.
+A recent global study by Ernst and Young found that 74 percent of workers want the ability to work flexibly.